Nankai 6000 series: Interior

 All cars feature longitudinal seating throughout.
 Since these are older cars, they lack many features found in modern sets such as LCD screens and light-up maps.

 History

 The first four batches arrived in seven three-car sets.
 The current 2-car and 4-car formations were formed in 1971.

-The first set to be scrapped was four-car set 6035F on October 17, 2019.
+The first set to be scrapped was four-car set 6035 on 17 October 2019.
 Since then, three more four-car sets as well as three two-car sets have been scrapped for a total of 22 cars being scrapped.
 It is generally rare for any rail car to last beyond 50 years in service.

 Two more 2-car sets were retired in March 2022: 6022 and 6034.

 Resale

-Two-car set 6905 was transferred to the Ōigawa Railway in 2019.
+Two-car set 6905 was transferred to the Ōigawa Railway in July 2020.
+On 25 December 2024, it was announced that the set would enter revenue service on 30 December.